Last updated on September 9th, 2022

 Pancreas and Diabetes

-The organ in concern to blood sugar level is Pancreas.
+The organ in concern of blood sugar levels is Pancreas.
 The pancreas is a part of the endocrine system.
 It is present behind the stomach of our body.
 Apart from helping in digestion, Pancreas is the source of the important hormone insulin.

 Thus, it is Insulin that ensures the blood sugar levels are normal.